Touching the Future. Touching many Lives.

 - Specially-trained Surgical Recovery Specialists (SRS) procure tissue as soon as possible, utilizing aseptic technique in a sterile field, within 24 hours

-- Certified Eye Bank Technicians (CEBTs) evaluate the corneal tissue to ensure tissue quality and safety
+- Certified Eye Bank Technicians (CEBTs) evaluate, process, and distribute the corneal tissue to ensure tissue quality and safety as well as determining donor suitability

 - Registered with the Food & Drug Administration (FDA) and accredited by the Eye Bank Association of America (EBAA)